OracleGao/docker/README.md

 ```shell
 docker -H ${REMOTE_DOCKER_IP}:1103 ps
 ```
-- If you install in Ali ECS instance, after the modification, you must restart the instance at first time.
+- If you install the remoted docker service in Ali ECS instance, after the modification, you must restart the instance at first time.

 # Reference
 - [docker install](https://docs.docker.com/engine/installation/)